 Acti on Responsible Parties Potential Funding Sources Time Frame Obj Objective 4.2: Continue to implement the goals of the 2008 Athletic Fields Master Plan.
 1. With new playing fields in place, enforce Walpole Field Use Policies and Procedures for all fields to maintain field conditions.
 RC, BOS Town staff and funding Ongoing 2.
 With new playing fields in place, set aside funds and time period to renovate existing facilities BOS, DPW Town staff and funding Mid-term (4 to 5 years) 3.
 Provide annual town operating budget funding to renovate and maintain existing fields.
 BOS Town staff and funding Mid-term (4 to 5 years) 4.
 Continue to install state-of-the-art water conserving irrigation systems at all town fields.
-BOS, DPW Town staff and funding Short-term (1 to 3 years) Obj ective 4.3: Encourage public, nonprofit, an d private partners hips in planning and dev elopment of outdoor recreational facilities 1 1.
+BOS, DPW Town staff and funding Short-term (1 to 3 years) ective 4.3: Encourage public, nonprofit, an elopment of outdoor recreational facilities hips in planning and 1.
 Leverage Earth Day, Town beautification days, or other annual volunteer traditions to advance volunteer improvements at town open spaces.
 BOS, PD Town staff and funding Short-term (1 to 3 years) 2.
 Partner with the Norfolk Agricultural School and other private schools to share outdoor resources and strengthen connections to nearby open space assets.
-BOS, PD Town staff and funding Short-term (1 to 3 years) ective 4.4: Encourage multiple uses of rec - rdinated efforts of the schools, various Tov · · · · · · · · · · · · · · · · · · · 1.
+BOS, PD Town staff and funding Short-term (1 to 3 years) ective 4.4: Encourage multiple uses of recr rdinated efforts of the schools, various Tov - 1.
 Use scheduling procedures to maximize coordination and use of shared facilities.
 RC, PD Town staff and funding Short-term (1 to 3 years) 2.
 Identify town-owned property that could be used more flexibly for additional active recreation uses.
-CC, PB, RC, PD Town staff and funding Mid-term (4 to 5 years) Goo II #5: Maintain and manage existing recre ation facilities. - Objective 5.1: Provide adequate resources and management for the maintenance of parks and recreation facilities.
-1. Codify field maintenance operations outlined in the 2008 Athletic Fields Master Plan into a written plan of annual maintenance standards for each field.
+CC, PB, RC, PD Town staff and funding Mid-term (4 to 5 years) God ıl #5: Maintain and manage existing recre ation facilities. ective 5.1: Provide adequate resources and recreation facilities. d management for the maintenance e of parks 1.
+Codify field maintenance operations outlined in the 2008 Athletic Fields Master Plan into a written plan of annual maintenance standards for each field.
 PD Town staff and funding Short-term (1 to 3 years)

-Act ion Responsible Parties Potential Funding Sources Time Frame 2.
+Acti on Responsible Potential Parties Funding Sources Time Frame 2.
 Continue to increase annual Town budget for field maintenance.
 BOS, DPW Town staff and funding Short-term (1 to 3 years) 3.
 Continue to build Department of Public Works staff capacity for field maintenance.
-BOS, DPW Town staff and funding Mid-term (4 to 5 years) Ob ective 5.2: Educate the public on outdoor o pportunities curre ently available in Walpole.
+BOS, DPW Town staff and funding Mid-term (4 to 5 years) Obj ective 5.2: Educate the public on outdoor o pportunities curre ntly available in Walpole.
 1. Create a user-friendly inventory of publicly accessible open space based on the OSRP inventory with the location, a photo, and description of amenities for each resource.
 CC, PD, TC Town staff and funding Short-term (1 to 3 years) 2.
 Develop a consistent welcome signage and a wayfinding system to be installed at all open spaces.
-CC, PD, TC Town staff and funding, DHCD's Downtown Initiative Grant Program Mid-term (4 to 5 years) jective 5.3: Develop a plan for making exis essible as required. ting, as well as n ew, playfields AA AB/ADA 1.
+CC, PD, TC Town staff and funding, DHCD's Downtown Initiative Grant Program Mid-term (4 to 5 years) 1 - ective 5.3: Develop a plan for making exisessible as required. ting, as well as ne ew, playfields A AB/ADA 1.
 Add universal accessibility play features to town playgrounds.
 BOS, DPW, PD Massachusetts Office on Disability (MOD) Municipal Americans with Disabilities Act Grant Mid-term (4 to 5 years) 2.
 Address accessibility needs defined in the Accessibility Self Evaluation and outlined in the 2008 Athletic Fields Master Plan.
 BOS, DPW, PD Massachusetts Office on Disability (MOD) Municipal Americans with Disabilities Act Grant Short-term (1 to 3 years)